firstdraft/rspec-enriched_json/README.md

 ruby demo.rb
 ```

 This interactive demo script runs the same failing tests with both formatters and shows you the difference side-by-side.
-No external dependencies, no file cleanup needed!

 **What you'll see:**
 - **Built-in formatter**: Failure information embedded in string messages